Ddylen/F-FI224-4/README.md

 ## Description of Repository Structure

-The main folder of the repository contains both the majority of the relevant python files, as well as the UR5's used kinaesthetic trajectories as JSON files.
+The main folder of the repository contains both the majority of the relevant python files.
+Further detail is laid out below:

 ### Files

 #### Kinect Output Viewer Files
-###### colur_3D_locator
+###### colour_3D_locator
 Allows you to click on a pixel from the Kinect colour stream and read its depth

 ###### depthviewer
-Allows you to view the current connect depth stream
+Allows you to view the current Kinect depth stream

 ###### bin/watch
 Main file for recording data from the Kinect, stitching it into videos and then calling OpenPose to run on it.
-Must be located in the bin folder to call OpenPose correctly (as in, I couldn’t figure out how to get python to call a terminal command in another folder)
+Must be located in the bin folder to call OpenPose correctly (I ran into issues in getting python to call a terminal command in another folder)

 #### Pose Transform Files